mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The remaining four variables in the default config files are specific to on-road processing with EMFAC.
 The `calvad_dow` file is a simple CSV relating the total emissions for different vehicle classes and counties by day-of-week, relative to the typical weekday emissions output by EMFAC.
 The `calvad_diurnal` is a similar file for the diurnal patterns of various vehicle classes.
 Both of these files were taken from the CALVAD vehicle activity database.

-Finally, when `Smoke4Dtim4Loader` is given as a class for the `spatial_loaders` option, a list of SMOKE-ready spatial surrogates, `smoke4_surrogates`, needs to be provided along with the `eic_info` label to map EICs to each of these surrogates.
+Finally, when `Smoke4Dtim4Loader` is given as a class for the `spatial_loaders` option, a list of SMOKE-ready spatial surrogates, `smoke4_surrogates`, needs to be provided along with the `eic_info` label to map EICs (Emissions Inventory Codes) to each of these surrogates.

 #### eic_info